Educational Institution Flims Laax Falera

 Description

-The geological maps of Switzerland of the Federal Office of Topography swisstopo have so far been the only comprehensive data set on the structure of the subsurface.
-They thus make an important contribution to the exploration and sustainable use of the subsurface and form an important basis for decisions in areas such as tunnelling, ground investigations, natural hazards and science.
+The geological maps of Switzerland from the Federal Office of Topography swisstopo are so far the only comprehensive data set on the structure of the subsurface.
+They thus make an important contribution to the exploration and sustainable use of the subsoil and form an important basis for decisions in areas such as tunnel construction, subsoil investigations, natural hazards and science.

 Creation and content

-The basis of a geological map is primarily the geological mapping of the earth's surface (e.g. outcrops in stream incisions or excavations).
-Geological units are judged according to their composition, age and storage and presented with various graphical elements on a topographical basis.
+The basis of a geological map is primarily the geological mapping of the earth's surface (e.g. outcrops in stream cuts or construction pits).
+Geological units are assessed according to their composition, age and storage and presented with various graphic elements on a topographical basis.

-The field mapping is supported by modern survey methods such as evaluation of aerial photographs or digital elevation models and supplemented with further basic data such as drilling or geophysical measurements.
-Both digital data sets and 3D models of the underground are derived from the maps.
+The field mapping is supported by modern survey methods such as the evaluation of aerial photographs or digital elevation models and supplemented with other basic data such as drilling or geophysical measurements.
+Both digital data sets and 3D models of the subsurface are derived from the maps.

-On a hike over the Segnespass from Elm to Flims (Stage 6, 73.06 Sardona World Heritage Trail) you can see the Glarus thrust up close.
+On a hike over the Segnes Pass from Elm to Flims (stage 6, 73.06 Sardona World Heritage Trail) you can see the Glarus main thrust up close.

 This content has been translated automatically.